Mastering GitOps

 5. Observability and Monitoring

-Gain deep insights into your GitOps process and the health of your applications and infrastructure.
+Gain deep insights into your GitOps process.
+Monitor the health of your deployment pipelines, track deployment frequency and failure rates, and implement comprehensive monitoring for applications and infrastructure.
+Set up alerts for pipeline failures and performance degradation.

 6. Collaboration and Developer Experience